Understanding the Two is One, One is None Concept

 Skill and gear redundancy is good advice and a sound survival principle.
 Identify the gear and other goods your survival depends upon and then begin adding back-ups.
 You won’t be sorry.

-Originally published February 4, 2016; updated by The Survival Mom editors with contributions from Jim Cobb.
+Originally published February 4, 2016; updated by The Survival Mom editors June 2026.
+With contributions from Jim Cobb.

 1. Absolutely!
 That “empty” lighter is never truly empty.
 Gather tinder, crack open the plastic casing, and saturate your tinder with it.
 Strike sparks from a smaller distance, making sure you don’t have lighter fluid on your hands.